SYU15/personal-website/README.md

-# syu15.github.io
+# Sarah Yu's website
-Sarah Yu's personal website and crash course for TechWomen alumni.
+This is the repo for Sarah Yu's personal website and crash course for TechWomen alumni.

-This is a barebones repo to help people get up and running with a personal site while learning the  fundamentals of building a basic webpage
+This is a very barebones repo to help people get up and running with a personal site while learning the fundamentals of building a basic webpage.

 # Getting Started
 ## What to do with this repository